Build Your E-Commerce Website Right The First Time

 Review Your Strategy

-Things like your Business Model, your Customer Lifecycle Mapping and your long-term goals may need some reconsideration.
+Aspects such as your Business Model, customer lifecycle mapping, and long-term goals may require reconsideration.
 Have your strengths, weaknesses, opportunities, and threats shifted?
 Is your current business model still sustainable?
 Are your goals realistic?
-Have you customer’s needs, aspirations or preference changed?
-These are just some of the questions you should be asking yourself before making any major changes.
+Have your customers’ needs, aspirations, or preferences changed?
+These are just a few of the questions you should ask yourself before making any major changes.

 Leverage Social Media

 Even though you have Social Media pages for your business, are you fully utilising them?
-Direct Messaging, shoppable product listings, live-streaming to your audience.
-These are just a few of the capabilities you can perform right now, direct from your Facebook or Instagram page.
-This helps you to keep consistent communication channels open with existing customers and contacts.
-If you’re selling business to business, LinkedIn also has some great features worth checking out.
+Direct Messaging, shoppable product listings, and live-streaming to your audience.
+These are just a few of the capabilities you can perform right now, directly from your Facebook or Instagram page.
+This helps you maintain consistent communication channels with existing customers and contacts.
+If you’re selling to businesses, LinkedIn also offers some valuable features worth exploring.

 Use Video to connect with your Customers

-We’ve already briefly touched on Zoom and that fact that while it is certainly a cost-effective solution its also not the most secure one.
-For a more secure video chat experience, check out platforms like Signal or Wire which feature end-to end encryption, making these some of the most secure solutions around.
+We’ve already briefly touched on Zoom and the fact that, while it’s certainly a cost-effective solution, it’s also not the most secure one.
+For a more secure video chat experience, consider platforms like Signal or Wire, which feature end-to-end encryption, making them some of the most secure solutions available.
 If you have a devoted social media following then Facebook Live and Instagram Live will allow you to reach them with ease, whether its to answer live questions from your audience, teach classes, give your audience a look ‘behind the scenes’ or simply doing a daily check-in so they know you’re still there.

 Selecting Your E-commerce Platform

 While Social Media is an easy way to immediately increase your online presence, these platforms have their own set of rules, limitations, and best practices.
-Your website however is your virtual home, where you have complete control of what goes on there and when.
-If it’s a simple E-commerce solution you’re after, dedicated solutions like Shopify, Magento and WooCommerce can easily be added to existing websites, allowing you to launch an online store quickly.
-Each E-commerce platform has their own features and benefits so make sure you do a bit of research to ensure the solution you select is going to be fit for purpose.
+Your website, however, is your virtual home, where you have complete control of what goes on there and when.
+If it’s a simple E-commerce solution you’re after, dedicated solutions like Shopify, Magento, and WooCommerce can easily be added to existing websites, allowing you to launch an online store quickly.
+Each E-commerce platform has its features and benefits, so be sure to do some research to ensure the solution you select is fit for purpose.

 Utilise Other Relevant 3rd Party Platforms and Apps

-Recently we’ve seen that Google is now accepting free organic listings to the Google Shopping tab for the first time in 8 years (yes – quick, go!) which is a fantastic opportunity for businesses with physical product to sell.
-Depending on the nature of your business, there’s are a ton of 3rd party platforms and apps that can help you pivot your offering with ease.
+Recently, we’ve seen that Google is now accepting free organic listings to the Google Shopping tab for the first time in 8 years (yes – quick, go!), which is a fantastic opportunity for businesses with physical products to sell.
+Depending on the nature of your business, numerous third-party platforms and apps can help you easily pivot your offering.
 If you’re in the food business, then getting onto platforms like Deliveroo or Uber Eats will allow you to offer home delivery with minimal effort or disruption.
-If you’re in the health and fitness sector, a platform like Udemy or Inspire360 will enable you to deliver branded online courses, workshops and certifications.
+If you’re in the health and fitness sector, a platform like Udemy or Inspire360 will enable you to deliver branded online courses, workshops, and certifications.

 Integrate Marketing Automation Software